Luthaf/rascaline/docs/src/explanations/concepts.rst

 Systems: atoms and molecules
 ----------------------------

-Systems describe the input data rascaline uses to compute various representations.
+Systems describe the input data featomic uses to compute various representations.
 They contains information about the atomic positions, different atomic types, unit cell and periodicity, and are responsible for computing the neighbors of each atomic center.

-Rascaline uses systems in a generic manner, and while it provides a default implementation called ``SimpleSystem`` it is able to use data from any source by going through a few lines of adaptor code.
+Featomic uses systems in a generic manner, and while it provides a default implementation called ``SimpleSystem`` it is able to use data from any source by going through a few lines of adaptor code.
 This enables using it directly inside molecular simulation engines, re-using the neighbors list calculation done by the engine, when using machine learning force-fields in simulations.

-Both implementation and data related to systems are thus provided by users of the rascaline library.
+Both implementation and data related to systems are thus provided by users of the featomic library.

 Calculators: computing representations
 --------------------------------------

-Calculators are provided by rascaline, and compute a single representations.
+Calculators are provided by featomic, and compute a single representations.
 There is a calculator
 for the :ref:`sorted distances vector <sorted-distances>` representation, one for the :ref:`spherical expansion <spherical-expansion>` representation, one for the :ref:`LODE spherical expansion <lode-spherical-expansion>` representation, and hopefully soon many others.

-All calculators are registered globally in rascaline, and can be constructed with a name and a set of parameters (often called hyper-parameters).
+All calculators are registered globally in featomic, and can be constructed with a name and a set of parameters (often called hyper-parameters).
 These parameters control the features of the final representation: how many are they, and what do they represent.
 All :ref:`available calculators <userdoc-references>`